gchq/sleeper/docs/07-data-retrieval.md

 You might notice that you have a choice of two connectors by default:
 * The simple connector
-* The iterator applying onnector
+* The iterator applying connector

 You can choose at runtime which one you want to use:
 ```sql